Farms Where You Can Cut a Christmas Tree Near Bangor

 For some, hunting for the right tree involves more than a good eye for its shape or color.
 It involves a saw and dirty knees.

-So, for those who prefer to get on their knees and hack away to bag their tree (and of course yell "timber" when it falls), we've compiled this alpahbetical list of fams near Bangor where you can cut your own.
+So, for those who prefer to get on their knees and hack away to bag their tree (and of course yell "timber" when it falls), we've compiled this alphabetical list of farms near Bangor where you can cut your own.

-Carpenter Tree Farm is only 15 minutes north of Bangor and is open on weekends.
+Carpenter Tree Farm is only 15 minutes north of Bangor and is open Friday through Sunday from 9 a.m. to 4 p.m.
 The family-run farm will even lend you a saw to cut your tree and a sled to bring it back to the store.
-It’s about $40 to cut your own tree, and they’ll put it in a net for you so it's easier to transport home.
+They'll even put it in a net for you so it's easier to transport home.
 Before you go, though, make sure to grab some cider.
 Sometimes, finding the perfect tree can take a while (especially with so many to choose from), and it's getting pretty chilly out there.

-Nutkin Knoll Farm is a small family owned farm just 20 minutes west of Bangor between Route 9 and the Kennebec Road in Newburgh.
-Hot cider and ginger snaps await those who want to choose and cut their Christmas trees at Nutkin Knoll, which is celebrating its 10th year.
+Nutkin Knoll Farm is a small family-owned farm just 20 minutes west of Bangor between Route 9 and Kennebec Road in Newburgh.
+Hot cider and ginger snaps await those who want to choose and cut their Christmas trees at Nutkin Knoll.
 They have thousands of Fraser and Balsam fir trees at the farm and they'll even ship a tree for you.
 They also have wreaths and maple syrup in the store.

 Piper Mountain is just about 30 minutes west of Bangor.
 Besides its vast groves of Balsam fir trees, it also features a large gift shop and horse-drawn wagon rides!
 They also have some Fraser Firs and Scotts Pine if you're looking for a different look and feel for your tree.
-All cut-your-own trees (over 4-feet) are $35 plus tax, and the farm is reporting that it has a lots of trees between 6-feet and 7-feet.
-Pre-cut trees vary in price.
+Cut-your-own trees start at $55.
+They are open 8 a.m. to 4 p.m. and closed Monday and Tuesday.